asiermarques/adrgen/README.md

 ### To-Do

-- [ ] Configure the ID format (for example, 0001-my-adr.md instead of 1-my-adr.md)
 - [ ] Supersede one ADR with another one
 - [ ] Amend one ADR with another one
 - [ ] Generating a trace with the ADR history